What Is Dream Feeding? And How Do I Do It?

 Should I wake my baby for a second dream feed?

 If your baby frequently wakes around 3:30am in spite of the dream feed and using strong, rumbly white noise, consider setting your alarm to give one more dream feed at 3am.
 The idea is to pick up and feed your little one before she wakes you, so you're giving her the nourishment she needs, but not rewarding her for waking and crying.

 If you have to do this early-morning dream feed, make sure you give a little less milk than usual.
 If you're nursing, just feed on one side for this second dream feed.
 If you're bottle-feeding, add double the amount of water the formula directions suggest (just for one feeding) for a few days.

 It’s important to note that it’s dangerous for parents to dilute milk for meals…that leads to malnutrition.
-Diluting for just this wee-hour feed is totally different.
-The purpose of adding extra water is to fill the stomach, but with fewer calories, so your baby sleeps through to morning…and is ready to eat again when she wakes.
+Diluting for this wee-hour feed is totally different.
+The purpose of the extra water is to fill the stomach with enough ounces, but fewer calories.
+That can help babies sleep through to morning…when they will be hungry and ready to eat again.

 Remember, your goal is to provide the same amount of calories in a 24-hour cycle but to shift more of the feedings to waking hours—this adjustment can significantly improve nighttime sleep!
-So, don't talk or cuddle too much at 3:30am.
-You want to be loving when you feed your baby, but not get her thinking it's time to play!
+It’s best not to talk or cuddle too much at 3:30am.
+You want to be loving when you feed your baby, but not encouraging her to think that it's time to play.